Chilly Gonzales: Collaborations and songwriting

 In the meantime, Gonzales continued to develop as a producer and songwriter for other artists, collaborating on singles and albums with Peaches, singer Jane Birkin and indie rocker Leslie Feist.
 The output of the latter collaboration – Feist's 2003 album, Let It Die, became a bestseller, won critical acclaim and industry awards.
-Gonzales returned as a contributor on Feist's 2007 album, The Reminder, which was nominated for 4 Grammy Awards and won five Juno Awards.
+Gonzales returned as a contributor on Feist's 2007 album, The Reminder, which was nominated for four Grammy Awards and won five Juno Awards.

 Apart from his solo career, Gonzales is also a member of the Berlin-based hip-hop band Puppetmastaz.

-Gonzales played in the songs "Give Life Back to Music" and "Within" on Daft Punk's fourth studio album, Random Access Memories, which won a Grammy Award for Album of the Year.
+Gonzales played keyboards in the song "Give Life Back to Music" and piano on "Within" from Daft Punk's fourth studio album, Random Access Memories, which won a Grammy Award for Album of the Year.
 In June 2013, his studio album Solo Piano II was longlisted for the 2013 Polaris Music Prize.

 Gonzales collaborated with Jhené Aiko on the track "From Time" from Drake's third album Nothing Was the Same.
-They began linking up after Gonzales learned that Drake had used the entirety of Gonzales's song "The Tourist" as "Outro" on So Far Gone.
+They met to discuss a collaboration after Gonzales learned that Drake had used the entirety of Gonzales's song "The Tourist" on the track "Outro" from So Far Gone.

-In 2016, Gonzales hosted Music's Cool, a 2-hour radio show on the Apple Music radio station Beats 1.
-In the show, he analysed the musical theory behind various artists, including past collaborators.
+In 2016, Gonzales hosted Music's Cool, a two-hour radio show on the Apple Music radio station Beats 1.
+In the show, he analysed the musical theory behind various artists, including past collaborators and music icons.

 Soft Power and Ivory Tower

 In early 2008, Gonzales signed with Mercury Records, and on 7 April Soft Power was released.
-While maintaining a typically eclectic mix of styles, Soft Power was basically a pop recording, with a sound reminiscent of the Bee Gees and Billy Joel.
+While maintaining a typically eclectic mix of styles, Soft Power was recorded as a pop album, with a sound reminiscent of the Bee Gees and Billy Joel.
 Gonzales chose to sing on the album.

 Gonzales' album Ivory Tower (produced by Boys Noize) appeared on the !Earshot National Top 50 Chart in 2010.
 His song "Never Stop", from the album was one of his better known tunes, and the opening piano tune was featured on Apple Inc.'s worldwide advertising campaign for the iPad 2.
 Apple adapted the tune for electric guitar.

 Grammy Award

-In 2014, Chilly Gonzales won an Album of the Year Grammy Award for his work on Daft Punk's "Random Access Memories".
+In 2014, Chilly Gonzales won an Album of the Year Grammy Award for his work on Daft Punk's Random Access Memories.

 Guinness World record

 On 18 May 2009, at the Ciné 13 Théâtre, Paris, he set a world record for the longest solo-artist performance with a total time of 27 hours, 3 minutes and 44 seconds, breaking a record set by Prasanna Gudi.
-He played over 300 songs.
+He played over 300 songs during the course of the record attempt.

 Room 29

-On 17 March 2017 Gonzales released Room 29, a collaboration with Jarvis Cocker.
+On 17 March 2017, Gonzales released Room 29, in collaboration with Jarvis Cocker.
 The album is a song-cycle, and tells of happenings in one room at a Hollywood hotel.
-Gonzales and Cocker gave the first concert of the album on the day that it was released, in Hamburg, Germany at a concert hall named Kampnagel.
+Gonzales and Cocker performed the first concert of the album on the day that it was released, in Hamburg, Germany at the Kampnagel concert hall.